Are you an adviser? Go to Unbiased Pro

 2. Achieve your financial goals

-If you have any financial goals, such as paying off a mortgage, now is a good time to prioritise them.
+If you have financial goals, such as paying off a mortgage, now is a good time to prioritise them.

 Whatever your plans are for retirement, your pension funds may not match your income as a working individual.